Call for appointment:410-787-4675 410-787-4675

 - Patients see the clinical pharmacist face-to-face each visit.
 This is a major advantage that allows the clinician to adequately assess compliance, potential complications, and review the patients other medications in order to design a dosing regimen.

 - Patient education/counseling provided will always be individualized to meet the needs, preferences, and lifestyle, of the patient.
 Family members and/or caretakers can also be present to help if needed.

 - The referring physician is provided regular reports regarding clinic visits, warfarin (Coumadin®) dosage, and INR results.

 First time visiting?

-The clinic is conveniently located on UM BWMC’s campus in the Tate Center on the lower level.
-Parking is free in the front lot or in the visitors parking garage, and valet parking is also available.
+The clinic is conveniently located in The Aiello Center, on the UM BWMC campus.
 Patients visiting the clinic for the first time should bring:

 - Photo ID

 - Medication List